-- (a) An "individual with a disability" is defined as a person who has a physical and/or mental impairment that substantially limits one or more major life activities and is a person who has a history or record of such an impairment or a person who is regarded as having such an impairment. - (i) As used in this definition, "a physical and/or mental impairment" includes any physiological disorder or condition, cosmetic disfigurement, anatomical loss, and any mental or psychological disorder.
+- (a) An "individual with a disability" is defined as a person who has a physical and/or mental impairment that substantially limits one or more major life activities and is a person who has a history or record of such an impairment or a person who is regarded as having such an impairment. - (i) As used in this definition, "a physical and/or mental impairment" includes any physiological disorder or condition, cosmetic disfigurement, anatomical loss, and any mental or psychological disorder. - (ii) "Major life activities" includes functions such as caring for one's self, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning, and working.

-- (ii) "Major life activities" includes functions such as caring for one's self, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning, and working. - (b) Disabilities do not have to be permanent or have existed for a period of time before a reasonable request is made.
+before a reasonable request is made.